johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   commentary: |
     Ever since I heard the Rasmus were entering Eurovision *I've been waiting* to find out if they will live up to my mid-teen memories.
 And they _kinda_ do!

-    The chorus has a good hook, it's rocky, and there's a key change (how novel!)
+    The chorus has a good hook, it’s rocky, and there’s a key change (how novel!)

 - country: "France"
   shortcode: "FRA"